 How New CrPC is Different from Old CrPC?

-Understanding the criminal justice system can often be tricky, especially when the rules change.
+Understanding the criminal laws can be tricky, especially when the rules change.
 The Bharatiya Nagarik Suraksha Sanhita, 2023 (BNSS), aims to modernise and improve the old Code of Criminal Procedure (CrPC).
-This new law seeks to make the justice system faster, more transparent, and more focused on victims.
+This new criminal law seeks to make the justice system faster, more transparent, and more focused on victims.

 The CrPC, which has been around since 1861 and was updated in 1973, sets the rules for investigating crimes, making arrests, prosecuting offenders, and granting bail.
 Over the years, it has been amended and interpreted by the Supreme Court to address various issues, such as registering FIRs, the right to bail, and the need for speedy trials.

-Despite these changes, the system still faces problems like long delays and unfair treatment.
+Despite these changes, the criminal system still faces problems like long delays in justice and unfair treatment.
 The BNSS aims to fix these issues with new measures.
-Keep reading this blog, to understand how the BNSS aims to make the system better, and also we will see loopholes in this Act.
+Keep reading this blog, to understand how the new criminal law aims to make the system better, and also we will see loopholes in this Act.

 Major Highlights of the BNSS